 As an established Waterproofing Contractor, we offer the full range of foundation waterproofing solutions for all foundation types, throughout the Greater Toronto Area (GTA).
 We offer excellent, low cost solutions for overflowing window wells: drain installation and window well replacement.

-Window well not draining?
+Window well not draining and full of mud?

 How do you know if you need a window well or a drain?

 A window well must always be installed when the bottom of a basement window frame is at or below grade.
 By installing a window well you are effectively lowering the grade in front of the window, thus preventing water from leaking into your basement from around the window frame.

 You know you need a window well if you do not meet the conditions above or if your existing window well is allowing sediment to accumulate within it.
 When your window well is not doing the job, either a deeper window well is required or your old window well needs to be reinstalled.

 While a properly installed window should not fill up with water, it is nonetheless a common occurrence; this is because window wells often fill-up with sediment which interferes with proper drainage.
 New homes today will normally have a drain installed in the window well to ensure that the window well can drain efficiently.

 When you need a window well drain installed

 When a window well is not full of sediment there are times when it is adviseable to add a provision for improved drainage of the water that accumulates within a window well.
 If alot of water falls into the window well and it is accumulating, you need a drain installed.
 A window well drain provides excellent drainage especially when you have clay soil, commonly found throughout the GTA, that has poor drainage qualities.

 What is a window well drain?